 If you follow me on Facebook, you know I love My Modern Met, a website that shares creativity, science, and art news and inspiration.
 Recently, I shared a post about some amazing quilled portraits that made me think about what other portraits I could find made out of non traditional art materials.

 Hopefully these non-traditional artworks will inspire you and your students to think beyond the paintbrush and try out some new techniques.
-To help you explore these artworks further, download this free worksheet to use in your classroom that works with many of these intriguing portraits made with non-traditionall media.
+To help you explore these artworks further, download our free worksheet bundle designed to work with any work of art!

 Yulia Brodskaya makes these amazingly colorful and detailed portraits using rolled and pinched paper.
 I did quilling with my students earlier in the year, and these artworks would be excellent to show in preparation for a project on quilling to help students really understand the possibilities.
 Learn more about her work here.